-A property squatter occupies a property without the owner’s permission and usually without paying rent or any other compensation.
-“Squatting” typically involves living in abandoned or vacant properties, although sometimes squatters may take over properties still in use or currently occupied.
+A property squatter occupies a house without the owner’s approval and usually without paying rent or other payment.
+“Squatting” involves living in empty buildings, but squatters may also move into buildings still in use.
 The laws and consequences of squatting vary widely depending on state or local laws and regulations.
-In some locations, squatters may gain legal rights to the property if they occupy it for a certain period and meet specific conditions.
-In contrast, others may face near eviction and potential legal action from the property owner/landlord.
-This article covers squatters rights Philadelphia PA, and how to remove these individuals properly.
+In some places, the squatters may gain legal rights to the property if they live in it for a certain amount of time.
+In contrast, others may face near eviction and legal action from the property owner/landlord.
+This article covers squatters rights Philadelphia, PA, and how to remove these people properly.

 pa-squatters-rights